amirziai/health/Nutrition.md

 - Genetics, epigenetics
 - Spurious correlation
 - Rigorous methodology

-### Claim
-- You have to eat something
-- Nutrition plays a major role (define major) in performance (cognitive, energy, health, bone density, heart rate) -- Define a number of metrics to compare
--- Counter argument: doesn’t really matter
--

 ### Mitochondria
 - Bacteria that take oxygen and produce adenosine triphosphate (ATP)